-- 1) At the beginning of the calendar year, each team shall submit three (3) dates for hosting track meets.
-All teams shall be responsible for hosting a minimum or two (2) track meets.
+- At the beginning of the conference year, each team shall submit three (3) dates for hosting track meets.
+All teams shall be responsible for hosting a minimum of two (2) track meets.
 Failure to properly host per the VYC Bylaws two (2) meets shall result in a fine of \$300.00, payable to the Conference.
-If the scheduling committee does not assign a team two (2) track meets based on inhibitors know to the scheduling committee, then no fine shall be imposed on that club.
+If the scheduling committee does not assign a team two (2) track meets based on inhibitors known to the scheduling committee, then no fine shall be imposed on that club.
 At the beginning of a calendar year of the subsequent season, failure to submit three (3) dates for hosting track meets shall result in a fine of \$400.00, immediately payable to the Conference, and the team shall become a provisional team immediately after that season's IEC's.
-At the beginning of the calendar year of the third season, failure to submit three (3) dates for hosting track meets shall result in termination of the team's affiliation with the Valley Youth Conference. - a) Teams must host at least two (2) meets per season for a minimum of three (3) out of every five (5) seasons.
+At the beginning of the calendar year of the third season, failure to submit three (3) dates for hosting track meets shall result in termination of the team's affiliation with the Valley Youth Conference. - a) Teams must host at least two (2) meets per season for a minimum of three (3) out of every five (5) seasons. - b) All running events shall be measured in meters